osrf/manifold/README.md

 ** Classes and functions for parsing road networks **

-Manifold is a portable C++ library for parsing road network files and streams in different formats (e.g.: RNDF, OpenDrive).
+Manifold is a portable C++ library for parsing RNDF road network files.
+In the future we're planning to support other formats such as OpenDrive.

   [http://bitbucket.org/osrf/manifold](http://bitbucket.org/osrf/manifold)